javedmohib/QILT_Search_Engine/README.md

 -   Enter a collection year

--   Enter keywords to search for in the file name and subfolder path
+-   Enter keywords to search for in the file name and subfolder path - The app splits words for blank, _ or -.
+So if file name is sample_spec, feed two words separated by space like sample, spec

--   Choose a file extension (xlsx, csv, txt, pdf, or docx)
+-   Choose a file extension (xlsx, csv, txt, pdf, docx, R or All of Above)

 -   Select a drive to search (K, Z, or Both)

--   Choose whether to match all keywords in the file name and/or subfolder path
+-   Choose whether to match all keywords in the file name and/or subfolder path - If TRUE only gives the files that have all the strings given in file name and/or file folder

--   View a list of matching files and select one to display
+-   Open R script in Tinn-R editor - Select the check box if you want to open R files in Tinn-R editor

--   Select a specific tab from the file to display
+-   Submit - Press the button to View a list of matching files

--   View the content of the selected tab in a data table
+-   Select a specific file from the drop down list to display

 ### **Dependencies**